DRAFT President Jerry Kerr, Congressional Committee testimony Washington, D.C.

 DRAFT President Jerry Kerr along with Draft Advisory Board Member and Fabick Cat President Jere Fabick teamed up with the Cat Command For Dozing Program to train and test remote operation of Cat equipment to test it's capabilities when being operated by the disabled.
 7 DRAFT Advocates and Disabled Veterans attended the training and provided invaluable feedback with unique injuries including multiple amputations, spinal cord injures, traumatic brain injures, and various loss of use in extremities.

 April 2021 - April 2023, Continuing Advocacy in Disability Rights

 DRAFT Advocate SGT.
-Pete Sutherland USA Ret. is a certified ADA Coordinator / ACTCP, and is continuing to provide advocacy and education on disability rights and working to improve Title II and Title III access.
+Pete Sutherland USA Ret. is a certified ADA Coordinator / ACTCP, and is continuing to provide advocacy and education on disability rights, and working to improve Title II and Title III access.
 This includes public education, social media awareness, and complaint guidance for businesses, City and State governments, federal departments, and the U.S. Department of Justice, Civil Rights Division.
 We've had a large increase of complaints against the Air Carriers Access Act with denial of Access based on the type of mobility device, and have been working to educate, advise, and guide complainants in filing a formal complaint with the DOT.
 We've also been proactively advising several different types of temporary events as to their responsibilities under the ADA, and filing official complaints as necessary.

 May 2023 National ADA Symposium, Kansas City, Missouri